 Qatar is capitalizing on the nation's economic progress, increasing spending power, and shifting customer behavior.
 Likewise, in May 2024, Jasmi, a popular Bahrain fast-food chain, and West Walk entered into a partnership for the Qatar industry.
 The regional market share was boosted significantly by the successful organization of the FIFA Football World Cup.
 Apart from this, the market player has been investing substantial money in tourism operations, surging the volume of travelers to the nations.
 Visitors usually prefer comfort and fast eating choices, making quick-service restaurants a famous option.
 Besides this, cloud kitchen joints are expected to witness a rapid rise in the market at a higher pace during the estimation period.
 The country's market size has surged because of the growth of food delivery websites and platforms and mobile ordering, and customers are demanding more handy and quick ways to approach their favorite meals.
 For example, In May 2024, Pickl, the latest burger shop in the city, is entering with the newest, delicious, and fully personalizable 'bespoke' burgers for food lovers at West Walk.
 It provides new, quick foodstuff and an innovative menu, including fried-chicken Sandos, shakes, plant-based burgers, and smashed burgers without additives.

 The rising preference for fast food from urban dwellers and working professionals and the presence of global food chains and local brands to address consumers' various tastes and preferences are driving the South African fast food market.
 Moreover, the country has about more than 850 franchises, approximately 85000 restaurants, and a massive demand for Indigenous merged with the international food industry.
-Additionally, several South African market players, like Nando's and Steers, have an innovative flavor profile that is not generally discovered in other fast food chains.
+Additionally, several South African market players, like Nando's and Steers, have an innovative flavour profile that is not generally discovered in other fast food chains.
 This has assisted them in differentiating and attracting a broad range of consumers, delivering a regional palette worldwide.

-Companies playing a notable role in the Middle East and Africa fast food market include
+Companies playing a notable role in the Middle East and Africa fast food market include Domino's Pizza, Burger King, KFC, Subway, Dunkin' Donuts, McDonald's, Hardee's, Pizza Hut, Firehouse Subs and Auntie Anne's.

 Related Reports